-KINGS COUNTY, BROOKLYN TASK FORCE
+KINGS COUNTY NEW YORK TASK FORCE

 What's Happening in Brooklyn!
-The Kings County Brooklyn Task Force welcomes Honorable George Grasso, of the Criminal Court of the City of New York, Kings County, as the newest member of the team.
+The Kings County New York Task Force welcomes Honorable George Grasso, of the Criminal Court of the City of New York, Kings County, as the newest member of the team.
 Judge Grasso was a former member of the New York Police Department, and was the former First Deputy Police Commissioner.
 Lance Ogiste, the Task Force's prosecution representative, was recently awarded the Thomas E. Dewey Medal, an award presented every year to an outstanding prosecutor in the office of each of the five District Attorneys.

 Congratulations Lisa Schreibersdorf!
 Lisa Schreibersdorf, Executive Director of Brooklyn Defender Services and member of the Kings County Brooklyn Task Force, received the Judith Kaye Public Service Award on behalf of the Women’s Bar Association of the State of New York on June 6, 2013.